-There is a saying that goes "if you fail to prepare then you prepare to fail" and this is true of your response plan, if you fail to prepare one then you are preparing your business to fail in the event of an attack, if your staff are not prepared to deal with an attack then you are again preparing your business to fail in the event of an attack.
+The saying goes "if you fail to prepare then, you prepare to fail", this is true of your response plan.
+If you fail to produce a response plan, then you are opening your business to fail in the event of an attack.
+If your staff are not ready to deal with an attack, then you are again preparing your business to fail in the event of an attack.

-The better oiled the machine is the easier and quicker attacks will be detected, prevented and/or countered.
+The better oiled the machine is, the easier and quicker attacks will be detected, prevented and/or countered.
 The key with preparation is to encourage the attitude of "I'm ready when it happens" and not "I can't believe this is happening!
 What do I do now?!"

-John now recognises this as a spear phishing attack but he doesn't stop there, he pulls up the response plan on his desktop and sees that in the event of discovering this attack he is to e-mail all company addresses notifying them of this instance and, as noted in the response plan, asks that anyone receiving a similar e-mail report it to Larry on the tech team.
+John successfully identifies this as a spear-phishing attack, but he doesn't stop there.
+He knows that when discovering this type of attack, he is to e-mail all company addresses notifying them of this attack.
+Anyone receiving a similar e-mail is to report it to Larry on the tech team.

 #3 - Response